 How to Answer Brain Teaser Job Interview Questions

 Sometimes employers ask interview questions that are a challenge to answer.
-Many companies, especially those involved in IT and management consulting, include these type of brain teaser questions in their job interviews.
+Many companies, especially those involved in IT and management consulting, include brain teaser questions in their job interviews.

 But don't worry too much about them.
-It is impossible for candidates to prepare answers for all the possible questions that might be asked during a job interview, especially some of the less common and unusual questions.
+Candidates can't prepare answers for all the possible questions that interviewers ask during a job interview, especially some less common and unusual questions.

 Why Interviewers Ask Brain Teaser Questions

-On the surface, these questions are completely unrelated to the job for which you are applying.
-However, companies use these questions to assess your analytical and problem-solving abilities.
-The questions are designed to determine how well you can think through a query and calculate or determine a response or solve a problem without getting confused or flustered.
+On the surface, these questions are entirely unrelated to the job for which you are applying.
+Underneath, these questions assess your analytical and problem-solving abilities.
+They design the questions to determine how well you can solve a problem without getting confused or flustered.

 How you react during the process is as important as calculating an answer.
 So, when the interviewer asks you a brain teaser, take a moment to get your bearings, gather your thoughts, and then work through your answer.